Certified algorithms for equilibrium states of local quantum Hamiltonians: Acknowledgments

 \section{Acknowledgments}

 We thank Daniel Stilck Fran\c ca for helpful discussions.
+We thank David P\'erez-Garc\'ia for pointing out the necessity of using subnets in the proof of Theorem~\ref{thm:main1}.
 HF acknowledges funding from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee EP/X032051/1.
 OF acknowledges funding by the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716) as well as by the European Union’s Horizon 2020 within the QuantERA II Programme under Grant VERIqTAS Agreement No 101017733.
 SOS acknowledges support from the UK Engineering and Physical Sciences Research Council (EPSRC) under grant number EP/W524141/1.